Peteresis/UFOs/README.md

 # :one: Overview of the Project

-The objective of the project was to create a website that displays a dynamic table with UFOs sightings in differnet parts of the United States and Canada.
+The objective of the project was to create a website that displays a dynamic table with UFOs sightings in different parts of the United States and Canada.
 The page contains a form to input and filter data.

 The website was created using HTML for the basic structure and Bootstrap to control the look of the site.
 There is also a `style.css` file that works in combination with Bootstrap to complete the decoration and feel of the website.